 Your body doesn’t want the level of ketones in your bloodstream to rise too high (we call this ketoacidosis), so your pancreas raises insulin to hold everything else back in storage until the ketones in your bloodstream return back to normal levels.

 Protein is critical to many of the functions in your body.
-The body has a strong appetite for adequate protein to ensure you maintain your muscles and vital organs.
+The body has a strong appetite for adequate protein to maintain your muscles and vital organs.

 However, once we get enough protein, our appetite switches off because excess protein is a poor fuel source.
 We start looking around for energy from fat or carbs.

 We do have some capacity to store protein, but not a lot.
-If we do consume too much protein, the body prioritises burning it off before carbs and fat so you don’t end up with too much of it in your bloodstream.
+If we do consume too much protein, the body prioritises burning it off before carbs and fat so we don’t end up with too much of it in our bloodstream.

-We find it hard to overeat protein because we can’t store much of it as it’s hard to convert to use for energy.
+We find it hard to overeat protein because we can’t store much of it as it’s hard to convert to energy.

 As shown in the chart below from our analysis of half a million days of food logging, prioritising protein tends to help us eat less overall.